 This is something which is more common in newer vapes, and this is a combination of both convection and conduction heating methods.
 This enables the best of both worlds with regards to larger chambers and faster heat up times.
 However, these tend to be bulkier than conduction only vapes.
 These include popular vaporizers such as the Storz and Bickel Mighty Vaporizer, Healthy Rips fury 2 and the boundless CF, CFX & CFV.

-All these heating methods generally produce reliable good vapor when correctly filled.
+All these heating methods generally produce reliable good vapour when correctly filled.
 But I have found for new vape users, a convection or hybrid vaporizer is the best option, due to their simplicity to use.
 They may be slightly bigger, but they still fit in a bag or coat pocket without an issue.
 And the added benefits normally include larger chamber and better battery life.

 Some features which don’t come on all vaporizers, but we find most vape users love if they can afford them are: